tilmanfries/tilmanfries.github.io/index.md

     link: none
     journal: none
     abstract: none
-  - name: Priors and prejudice
-    collab: none
-    pdf: none
-    instructions: none
-    preregistration: none
-    link: none
-    journal: none
-    abstract: "Social media and internet search engines give easy access to information about others.
-This paper studies the behavioral consequences when individuals learn more about others they interact with.
-In principle, as observers learn about decision makers, this limits the ability of decision makers to signal their type through their actions.
-I provide experimental evidence in support of this theoretical mechanism.
-In addition, I explore specific channels that can potentially uphold high levels of prosocial behavior over time.
-I find that imperfect memory&mdash;the observer forgetting what they learned about the decision-maker in the past&mdash;helps to keep prosocial behavior at high levels.
-However, I also find that individuals are generally not forgiving; they believe that those who acted egoistically in the past will remain egoistic in the future.
-This lowers the supply of prosocial behavior over time."
   - name: Narratives and the act of choosing
     collab: <a target="_blank" rel="noopener noreferrer"  href=https://sites.google.com/site/kaibarron/>Kai Barron</a>
     pdf: none